KL13NT/iamnabil/blog/TimeManagement2.md

 All of this so far cannot be accomplished without some **discipline**.
 Think of discipline as a _results generator_.
 You use it to reach your goals, and this article so far has been aiming towards having more discipline.
 Take more responsibility of yourself.
 Set an alarm and wake yourself up.
 Set a morning routine.
 Plan ahead, and stick to plans.
 Stop being perfect, some tasks may not be finished on time.
 This is normal, we're humans after all and have limited time and energy.
 Build healthy habits like doing sports in the morning or meditating, anything!

-> <span>Would you prefer spending time with friends while your mind is full of that unfinished task and regrets are swimming in your brain juice?
+> Would you prefer spending time with friends while your mind is full of that unfinished task and regrets are swimming in your brain juice?
 Just say "No".
 You'll appreciate it.
 Your mind will.
 Your body will.
-And your friends will too.</span>
+And your friends will too.

 Make plans, set goals, and hold _yourself_ accountable.
 And tell no one about it.
 The only way people should know about your progress is through results.
 Show discipline.
 Show results.

-> <span>Discipline is saying "No" when those around you choose to be average.
-Life doesn't give you what you **want**, life gives you what you **deserve**</span><br>
+> Discipline is saying "No" when those around you choose to be average.
+Life doesn't give you what you **want**, life gives you what you **deserve**
+>
-> — Chris Ross
+> <cite>— Chris Ross</cite>

-> <span>Practice makes progress</span>
+> Practice makes progress

 ## Choose a suitable routine